A great Himalayan Mix - Rupin Pass Trek

 The first day of the trek always starts with high enthusiasm.
 We started off at around 8 in the morning after a light breakfast, crossing the hanging bridge and taking photos by the dozen.
 It was a well-marked trail most of the time, ascending through a few villages and crossing several rivulets on the way.
 The first few kilometers were an easy walk alongside the river, following it upstream.
 Step-farming & large fields of the wine colored “cholai” formed a large part of the terrain.
 The trail then ascends to gain altitude by almost 1400 feet to reach the village of Sewa.
 The view of the Sewa temple and a few shops nearby greeted us as we sat down for lunch.
 The temple remains closed most of the time as there is only one idol which is shared among 15 – 17 temples.
 Although the temple was closed, the sight of the several offerings by the locals to the temple deity gave us a sense of the deep devotion among the people of the village.
 We camped a little ahead of the Sewa village, next to the river.
 A bonfire and some interesting conversations with the porters turned the evening into the moonlit night.
 The pitch dark of the night, the sound of the flowing river, the moon light, the starry night sky… the magic of nature had just begun to mesmerize us.

-Then, started the steep climb to Jhaka village with a trail mostly made of broken rocks for over 3 Kms, where we gained about 400 mtrs in altitude.
-Finally we saw a village that seemed to hang on a cliff.
+Then, started the steep climb to Jhaka village with a trail mostly made of broken rocks for over 3 Kms, where we gained about 400 meters in altitude.
+Finally, we saw a village that seemed to hang on a cliff.
 This was Jhaka, our night halt at an altitude of 2800 meters.
-Thankfully, we didn't have to stay in tent tonight as the locals here rent out rooms in their houses to trekkers.
+Thankfully, we didn't have to stay in a tent tonight as the locals here rent out rooms in their houses to trekkers.
 It had rained and the place seemed pristine and beautiful.
-Luckily the owner of the house where we got home stay had an apple tree in the backyard and we all had a treat of fresh apples.
+Luckily the owner of the house where we got homestay had an apple tree in the backyard and we all had a treat of fresh apples.

 Later in the evening, we had our dinner and had a small round of antakshri for reviving the energy we all require in further days of trek.
 It was quite a bit of fun.